Yomguithereal/baobab/README.md

 It is therefore really simple to bind this centralized model to React components by using the library's built-in mixins.
 Those will naturally bind components to one or more cursors watching over parts of the main state so they can update only when relevant data has been changed.

-This basically makes the `componentShouldUpdate` method useless in most of cases and ensures that your components will only re-render if they need to because of data changes.
+This basically makes the `shouldComponentUpdate` method useless in most of cases and ensures that your components will only re-render if they need to because of data changes.

 #### Tree level